 5. The next screen displays the current time and date.
 If both are correct, press Next to continue.
 If not, press either field and enter the correct time or date and then press Save.

 Figure 2-36: BST Manager: Date and Time Screen

-6. Fill in the settings on the Cascade Communication screen, described below.
-When done, press Next to continue.
+6. Fill in the settings on the Cascade Communication screen below and press Next to continue.